liuyishoua/Fourier-transform-tutorial/readme.md

 [怎么理解虚数和复数？](https://www.zhihu.com/question/46877027)

-### 1 Fourier transformation in one dimensions discrete interpretation
+### 1 Fourier transform in one dimensions discrete interpretation
 **Steps**:
 * Generate 1000 discrete number which is distributed as $y=7*\sin(2\pi*200x)+5*\sin(2\pi*300x)+3*\sin(2\pi*400x)$
 * According to the forlumation below to get the frequency/spectrum domain